 Some parts seemed like the author was clutching at straws for anything they could possibly add to finish the page.
 It was a bit of a random choice and not sure if it was the right one.
 Still think it works for being memorable though.

 I did like the addition of adding well known fantasy characters from older tales such as Jekyll and Hyde, Dracula as well as Quasimodo the hunchback which would not only teach the children about characters in older pieces of literature but hopefully put a smile on a parent's face reading it to their child.

 As a children's book I think this is a very well illustrated and not only useful to teach the alphabet for those really young but also extending the vocabulary for those a bit older as this book includes some words children would not have heard before and so gives the parents the opportunity to teach them.
 Spooky fun for everyone!

-I'm a college student from the UK who in her spare moments spends her time catching up on reading.
-I pick up anything that mildly interests me from whatever genre since I know each book has the potential to become a new favourite.
-Feel free to follow my reviews, I'll likely follow back.
+I'm a college student who in her spare moments spends her time catching up on reading.
+I pick up anything that interests me in whatever genre since I know each book has the potential to become a new favourite.
+Happy reading!